 workshops at their schools and afternoon activity clubs, where we talked to them

-about what libraries mean to them, to society and what could make libraries
+about what libraries mean to them and to society and what could make libraries

 painful insight that was.

-Our How Might We-question were shaped to that insight: How might we (through
+Our How Might We question spoke to that insight: How might we (through

-participatory budgeting) involve local teens in transforming the library to a place
+participatory budgeting) involve local teens in transforming the library into a place

 where they feel welcome and comfortable?